Get the latest strategies to protect your revenue in your inbox

 Copyrighted content is typically protected for a creator’s entire life, plus an additional 70 years.
 If the content was published before this, then it falls into public domain.
 Content within the public domain can be replicated by anyone, free of consequence.

-Along with this content that isn’t protected by copyright, sometimes even protected content can be replicated, so long as it falls under fair use
+Along with this content that isn’t protected by copyright, there are instances where sometimes even protected content can be replicated, so long as it falls under fair use

 What constitutes fair use of copyright material?